sirigere/devjots/_posts/2019-12-12-reCapcha and Angular.md

 ---
 There are many npm libraries offering integration with reCaptcha and Angular.
 I was not convinced using any of them.
 Mostly because quality, maintanance etc..
 I decided to go through these libraries and reCaptch documentation and comeup with a simple solution on my own so that I can support it if any issues are raised.

-Below are some of the issues I need to be addressed while being lazy
+Below are some of the issues that needed me to address while being lazy (DRY!)

 <ul>
     <li><b>Encapsulate functionality</b>: Most of the libraries got a directive which adds a script element to download the javascript file.
 A container element is added to place the reCaptcha.
 However I decided to include the javascript file once and have a div element as a container to host the reCaptcha.</li>